10 Helpful Tips To Plan A Stress-Free Road Trip

 Book Accommodations In Advance

-While a spontaneous road trip may sound like fun, in these uncertain times having accommodations booked in advance can save you time and money.
-Many hotels and campgrounds are operating at a lower capacity, so availability may be limited- just another reason why it’s wise to book before your trip to guarantee available lodging.
+While a spontaneous road trip may sound like fun, travel is in full swing and having accommodations booked in advance can save you time and money.
+Many hotels and campgrounds are operating at high capacity, so availability may be limited- just another reason why it’s wise to book before your trip to guarantee available lodging.
 Also, look for accommodations with flexible cancellation policies and strict cleaning procedures.

 Pack Snacks & Drinks